srose99/frameworks_and_languages_module/docs/module_handbook.md

 Your work must be adequately referenced throughout.
 In program code; It is good practice to reference code patterns/snippets with url’s within code comments.
 This is useful for future maintainers to follow your thought process.
 It is always important to acknowledge sources of information.
 It is acceptable to use snippets of other code if referenced and justified correctly.
+Examples of referencing examples are described for each assignment.

 ## Learning Materials/Resources
 * All learning materials and resources will be provided during the taught sessions and will be made available via